Keyword Research Guide: How to Choose the Right Keywords for More Traffic

 Local + service combinations have 5x less competition

-Seasonal patterns in the Netherlands are unique (Q4 is not the dominant sales season)
+Seasonal patterns in Belgium are unique (Q4 is not the dominant sales season)

-Concrete ClickForest case: Bastiano Traiteur Before: Rankings for "catering" (#87), little traffic After: Rankings for "Italian catering Bonheiden" (#2), "communion caterer Mechelen" (#1) Result: 340% more online orders in 8 months
+Concrete ClickForest case: Bastiano Traiteur Before: Rankings for "catering" (#87), low traffic After: Rankings for "Italian catering Bonheiden" (#2), "communion caterer Mechelen" (#1) Result: 340% more online orders in 8 months

 What Google's experts say about modern keyword research